AlayaCare/automation-challenge/README.md

 ## To submit your solution

-- Create a public repository in your personal GitHub account
+- Create an empty public repository in your personal GitHub account (please do **not** fork this automation-challenge repository)
 - Push your solution to your repository
 - Send the repository link to your interviewer